AlexJReid/zigxll/README.md

 A Zig package for creating Excel custom functions.

-There's a [standalone repo here](https://github.com/AlexJReid/zigxll-standalone/) if you'd rather read some code.
+There's a [standalone repo here](https://github.com/AlexJReid/zigxll-standalone/) which can be used as a template.

 ## Why